FayezMinai/FayezMinai/README.md

 🔗 **LinkedIn:** [Mohammad Fayez Minai](https://www.linkedin.com/in/mohammad-fayez-minai-34a094348)
 📫 **Email:** mohfayezminai@gmail.com

-Thanks for stopping by, and feel free to explore my projects below!
+Thanks for stopping by, and feel free to explore my projects!